 1000 steps trail is a 1.5 mile moderately trafficked loop trail located near De Soto, Missouri that features a river and is rated as difficult.
-The trail is primarily used for hiking and is accessible year-round.
+The trail is primarily used for hiking and trail running and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash